aoterodelaroza/critic2/README.md

   user-defined types.
 The program is usable, but problems will arise if more than one crystal structure or more than 10 scalar fields are loaded.
-* gfortran 6.x and gfortran 7.x: no errors.
+* gfortran 6.x, 7.x, 8.x: no errors.
-* ifort 12.1: catastrophic internal compiler error of unknown origin.
+* ifort, all versions from 12.1 up to 18.0.3: catastrophic internal compiler errors of unknown origin.
-* ifort-14.0.2.144, ifort-15.0.5.233, and ifort-15.2: the compilation
-  succeeds, but inexplicable errors happen at runtime when the global field array is deallocated in the system_end subroutine.
-The run may also hang if the field array is reallocated (move_alloc bug?).
-Similarly to early versions of gfortran, the program is usable, but errors will occur if several crystal structures are loaded.
-* ifort 16.0.4 and ifort 17.0.1: they gives less problems than earlier versions of ifort but occasional errors still occur when loading and unloading very many crystal structures in sequence.
-For ifort 17.0.1, the trispline interpolation in grids does not work.
 * Portland Group Fortran compiler (pgfortran), version 17.3.
 There are two important compiler problems: i) passing subroutines and functions whose interface includes multidimensional arrays as arguments or function results does not work, and ii) internal compiler error when compiling meshmod.f90.

-In summary: **Only recent versions of gfortran and intel fortran are guaranteed to work with the development version.
-If you can not use gfortran 6 or newer or ifort 16.x or newer, download the stable version.** I do not think this is because of errors in the critic2 code (though if you find that it is, please let me know).
+In summary: **Only recent versions of gfortran are guaranteed to work with the development version.
+If you cannot use gfortran 6 or newer, download the stable version.** I do not think this is because of errors in the critic2 code (though if you find that it is, please let me know).
+If you paid for a recent version of your compiler and it throws an internal compiler error while trying to build critic2, you may want to consider submitting a bug report to the developer.

 If a recent compiler is not available, an alternative is to compile the program elsewhere with the static linking option: